abbasguliyev/django_blog/README.md

 # django_blog

 - Configuration
-    - create .env file in app and main folders
+    - create .env file in app folder
-    - Copy and paste the contents of the env file into the .env file
+    - Copy and paste the contents of the .env.example file into the .env file
 - Start without docker
     - python manage.py migrate
     - python manage.py createsuperuser